My house is in Budapest,

 We simply could not wait to go out and explore but first things first.
 A great breakfast or fuel for the day was absolutely necessary and as you know and have seen in previous posts, there is no shortage of food options on board a river cruise!

-Marian and I got ready, ate and then we stopped by to see Olivia at the front desk to pick up a map (Marian on the other hand prefers maps on her iPhone).
+We got ready, ate and then we stopped by to see Olivia at the front desk to pick up a map.
 Since I am old school and LOVE to have a real one in my hands, I had to problem in getting one 🙂 So off we went.

 It is very important to mention that Viking River Cruises own their docking stations and they sure have secured an incredible location which is right next to Chain Bridge.
 Have you ever heard or seen it?
 It’s that gorgeous bridge with two guarding lions at the foot which look at both sides of the city divided by the Danube.